Hannah Black

-Hannah Black is a visual artist, critic, and writer.
+Hannah Black is a British visual artist, critic, and writer.
 Her work spans video, text and performance.
-She is best known for her open letter written with Ciarán Finlayson and Tobi Haslett, The Tear Gas Biennial, criticizing co-chair of the board of the Whitney Museum, Warren Kanders, and his toxic philanthropy which comes from selling tear gas and other weapons via Safariland.
-The letter prompted artists to withdraw works from the 2019 Whitney Biennial.

 Early life

 Black was born in 1981 in Manchester, England.
 She is currently based in New York City, though she has previously been based in Berlin and London.
+She studied at King's College, Cambridge, receiving a BA degree in English Literature in 2003, and publishing fiction in The May Anthologies 2003, edited by Ali Smith.
 In 2013, Black received a Masters of Fine Arts in art writing from Goldsmiths College, University of London.